Plean: Landmarks

-Plean has a Church of Scotland Church with an attached graveyard, a petrol station, chip shop, a small clinic, small library pub, pharmacy, bakers, Indian takeaway and 3 convenience stores.
+Plean has a Church of Scotland Church with an attached graveyard, a petrol station, chip shop, a small clinic, small library, pub, pharmacy, cafe, Indian takeaway and three convenience stores.
 East Plean Primary School was formerly housed in a traditional building dating from 1874.
 Many of the original features of the building were retained in the refurbishment of the school, which was completed in summer 2000, including the addition of a purpose-built nursery.
 The school building was damaged beyond repair in November 2010 when a fire was deliberately started in a hut to the rear.
 The building was subsequently demolished and a new modern school is being built on the site.
 Andrew Stretton, 18, set fire to a cardboard box in a shed, but the blaze spread to the main building causing serious damage.
 Stretton was sentenced at Stirling and ordered to carry out 300 hours of community service, and put on probation for two years.